gregsadetsky/awesome-companies/README.md

 ## so it's so subjective that you don't really know

-I mean, """""I know when I see it", but applied to tech-y-ish companies? sure, there will be disagreements and that's fine. but you know.
+I mean, """""I know when I see it"", but applied to tech-y-ish companies? sure, there will be disagreements and that's fine. but you know.

 awesome companies.